rafaelanastacioalves/zemoga-code-challenge/README.md

 I used the following libraries and solutions:

 - **Retrofit**: Used to fetch data remotely.
-[Referência: https://square.github.io/retrofit/]
+[Reference: https://square.github.io/retrofit/]

 - **Mockk**: Library used to create mocks of classes to facilitate class isolation in unit tests.
-[Referência: https://mockk.io/]
+[Reference: https://mockk.io/]

 - **Coroutines**: Used for asynchronous tasks during app execution.
-[Referência: https://developer.android.com/kotlin/coroutines?hl=pt-br]
+[Reference: https://developer.android.com/kotlin/coroutines?hl=en]

 - **Android Architecture Components**: Used for implementing the MVVM architecture.
 Used LiveData, ViewModel, among others.
-[Referência: https://developer.android.com/topic/libraries/architecture]
+[Reference: https://developer.android.com/topic/libraries/architecture]

 - **Room**: Used for data model storage.
-[Referência: https://developer.android.com/training/data-storage/room]
+[Reference: https://developer.android.com/training/data-storage/room]

 ## What was not implemented